How Important Is Website Hosting for Your SEO Rankings

 Best for: Growing businesses, due to its scalability and flexibility.

 Pros: Cloud storage offers more storage space than shared hosting.
 This can be easily scaled up or down according to your business needs.
-The faster load times offered by cloud hosting also help improve search engine visibility.
+The faster load times offered by cloud hosting also help improve search engine visibility and user experience across different browsers.

 Best for: Large organisations and enterprises with thousands of monthly website visitors.

 Pros: Retain full control over the server’s configuration and benefit from increased security.
-Dedicated hosting comes with dedicated resources, so you don’t have to share with any other sites – ensuring high performance and high uptimes.
+Dedicated hosting comes with dedicated resources, so you don’t have to share with any other websites – ensuring high site performance and high uptimes.

 Cons: It’s expensive and requires technical skills to configure and maintain.